Family Violence: What Are My Options?

 Are you kidding me?
 She called the police because she was mad.
 Now the police arrested me for Family Violence.
 Do I need an assault lawyer? (to simplify, I use “she” as an example, but this applies to “he” all the same)

-It is a mistake to call the police to settle a relationship dispute.
+Sometimes, calling the police to settle a relationship dispute can lead to bigger problems down the road.
 Call the police when you encounter a real issue such as burglary or assault.
-DO NOT CALL THE POLICE BECAUSE YOU ARE MAD AND WANT THE POLICE TO INTERVENE.
-If there is an allegation of assault, the chances of jail time are very high, regardless of the merits of the allegation.
-Family violence is a very serious crime that courts and law enforcement look at very seriously.
-Hiring a criminal lawyer is essential.
-Make sure to hire an assault lawyer if you face a family violence charge.
+AVOID CALLING THE POLICE BECAUSE YOU ARE UPSET AND ONLY WANT THE POLICE TO INTERVENE.
+If there is an allegation of assault, the chances of jail time are very often very high.
+Family violence is a very serious crime that courts and law enforcement take very seriously.
+Finding a way to fight the charge is essential.
+Mimi will provide a full case evaluation with you to determine the best options to fight a family violence allegation.

 Before getting into some of the common questions, you should understand some of the definitions involved in family violence.